-USB Recovery Software for Mac. macOS Sonoma Ready!
+USB Recovery Software for Mac. macOS Tahoe Ready!

 !

-USB flash drives are a great way to transfer and store information, but what happens when files stored on them are lost or deleted by mistake?
-When you need flash drive data recovery software for Mac, Disk Drill is your best choice.
+USB flash drives are a great way to transfer and store information, but what happens when files stored on them are lost or deleted by mistake, and you have no backup?
+Usually, the files are still there, and you need capable flash drive data recovery software for Mac to recover them.
+That's why we recommend Disk Drill.
 Disk Drill will scan your USB flash drive (also called a pen drive) and find files that have been deleted.
-It can also help recover lost partitions.

-Read on for a quick overview of the steps needed to recover files from a flash drive on Mac OS X. For detailed tutorials, see How to Install Disk Drill and How to Recover Lost Files with Disk Drill Basic in our Knowledgebase...
+Read on for a quick overview of the steps needed to recover files from a flash drive on macOS.
+For detailed tutorials, see How to Install Disk Drill and How to Recover Lost Files with Disk Drill Basic in our Knowledgebase...

 You can always contact us if you have any additional questions about Disk Drill and its data recovery features.